Multiple investigations under way over alleged leak of patient's details after abortion at NMH

 A spokesperson said: “We do not comment on individual cases.
 Patient confidentiality is of the utmost importance to us, and any suspected breach of confidentiality is always investigated as a matter of urgency in conjunction with other organisations who may have access to patient details.”

-The head of communications at the office of the Data Protection Commission also confirmed to TheJournal.ie that it is “currently making inquiries” about the allegations.
+The head of communications at the Office of the Data Protection Commissioner also confirmed to TheJournal.ie that it is “currently making inquiries” about the allegations.

 “We will be making no further comment at this time,” a spokesperson added.